 “Take out its skirt!
 Aim low to disable it and get back, we’ll send the bomb squad!”
 Holroyd said.

-Someone fired, noise filling the room, but they weren’t paying attention to the voice from the truck in their ear and aimed too high.
+Someone fired, noise filling the room, but they weren’t paying attention to Holroyd’s voice in their ear and aimed too high.
 Rounds blasted off large chunks and splinters of the cleaning droid’s casing.
 Fortunately it didn’t cause the bomb to go off.
 The team retreated across the sitting room toward a couple of doors, one that led to a dining room and the other into the mansion’s main kitchen.
 The cleaning droid whirred toward them unhurriedly.

 “Get back!
 Back!”
 Lewis said.